Tessa Khan: Career history

+Early career
-Tessa Khan has been involved in human rights law and advocacy campaigning.

-In Thailand she worked for a women's human-rights non-profit organization.
-While there in 2015 she learnt of a court ruling at The Hague ordering the Netherlands to reduce its greenhouse-gas emissions.
-Inspired by the case, Khan moved to London to join Urgenda Foundation's legal team in 2016.
+Khan has been involved in human rights law and advocacy campaigning.
+In Thailand, she coordinated the international advocacy programme of the Asia Pacific Forum on Women, Law and Development in Chiang Mai.
+Whilst there in 2015, she learnt of a court ruling at The Hague ordering the Netherlands to reduce its greenhouse gas emissions.
+Inspired by the case, Khan moved to London to join the Urgenda Foundation's legal team in 2016.

+Climate Litigation Network

-Khan co-founded the Climate Litigation Network with Urgenda Foundation to support climate cases around the world.
-She serves as the Climate Litigation Network's co-director.
-Through the organization, she has successfully helped activist groups sue their own governments.
-It handles cases around the world, including Canada, Netherlands, New Zealand, Norway, Pakistan, and South Korea.
+Khan co-founded the Climate Litigation Network with the Urgenda Foundation to support climate change cases around the world, acting as the network's co-director.
+Through the organisation, she successfully helped activist groups sue their national governments, supporting cases in Canada, Netherlands, New Zealand, Norway, Pakistan and South Korea.
+She worked on cases in The Netherlands and Ireland that successfully challenged the adequacy of government plans to reduce emissions.

+Urgenda Foundation v State of the Netherlands

-She supported cases in The Netherlands and Ireland that successfully challenged the adequacy of government plans to reduce emissions.
-In December 2019, in the State of the Netherlands v.
-Urgenda Foundation case, the Supreme Court of the Netherlands ordered the government to scale back the capacity of coal power stations and oversee around €3 billion in investment for cutting carbon emissions.
-The win has been described by the Guardian as "the most successful climate lawsuit to date."
+In December 2019, in Urgenda Foundation v State of the Netherlands case, the Supreme Court of the Netherlands ordered the Dutch government to scale back the capacity of coal-fired power stations and oversee around €3 billion in investment for cutting carbon emissions.
+The victory was described by The Guardian as "the most successful climate lawsuit to date" at the time.

+Friends of the Irish Environment v Ireland

-In August 2020, in what is known as Climate Case Ireland, the Supreme Court of Ireland ruled that its government must make a new and more ambitious plan to cut carbon.
-Ireland ranks third in greenhouse gas emissions per capita among European Union countries.
+In August 2020, in what is known as the Climate Case Ireland, the Supreme Court of Ireland ruled that the Irish government must make a new, more ambitious plan to cut carbon.
+Ireland ranks third in greenhouse gas emissions per capita among European Union member states.

-Tessa Khan received the Climate Breakthrough Award in 2018.
-Time included her in its 2019 list of 15 women leading the fight against climate change.